H2O Outdoors

 H2O Outdoors is a 3-day program teaching high school students about the many uses of water and the policy which surrounds how Colorado’s water is managed.
 Throughout the program students will be learning about careers within water management, conducting field-based research, and visiting several key locations in Summit County, Colorado as they learn about the various stakeholders who work to manage our water.

-Application Deadline: Applications for the Fall 2023 session are due by September 29th, 2023.
+Registration Deadline: Registration for the Fall 2024 session are due by October 18th, 2024.

 If signed paperwork and administrative deposit are not returned by Oct.
-13 we will begin accepting applicants from the application waiting list.
+16 we will begin accepting registrations from the waiting list.

 Program Schedule